How To Remove Ripoff Reports on Google

 Note, this strategy is not limited to defamatory postings on the Ripoff Report.
 Google has honored court orders pertaining to content on other websites (such as Complaints Board, Pissed Consumer, and Scam.com) and removed those webpages from its search index.

-Though given how much of the market share Google has, getting the report delisted there will certainly be a huge step in the right direction.
+Also note that this method works on a search engine-by-search engine basis.
+Just because Google delists the offending report doesn’t mean that another search engine, such as Bing.com, will.
+Though given how much of the market share Google has, getting the report delisted there will undoubtedly be a massive step in the right direction.

 Why Do I Need A Court Order?